redox-os/website/content/news/this-month-250831.md

 ## Debugging Improvements

 - (debug) Wildan Mubarok implemented a way to debug any recipe using QEMU
-- (debug) bjorn3 implemented a way to start the QEMU VM without waiting for GDB
+- (debug) bjorn3 implemented a way to start a debuggable QEMU VM without waiting for GDB

 ## Testing Improvements